puls369ar/fountain-overview/diary.md

 * [11:50] - Got Fountain ecosystem compiled locally!!! changed the version to 0.8.20 and achieved code compatibility
 * [16:01] - Got clear compilation with versions for `ModernMasonry` and `ModernTreasury`, but I struggle to get clean results for `Oracle` and it's parent `Epoch`.
 Some issues with math functions and constructor
   Will give a little pause and continue to clarify the logics of **Fountain**
-* [19:02] - Finished Oracle code review and working principle
+* [19:02] - Finished Oracle code review and working principle research

+## [18.10.2024]
+* [14:16] - The decision was made about modifying `BitMath` to work under newer version of solidity that Fountain works with.
+  I found [DiffCheck](https://www.diffchecker.com/), great tool to not only observe differences between two files, but also to export it in PDF format.
+Later I'll collect the differences of original and forked versions of popular smart contracts used in our projects and   keep this PDFs in corresponding folders